exante/caddy-tls-san-dns/README.md

                             "names": [
                               "hostname.domain.tld",
                               "*.example.com",
-                              "/^container-.*\.localhost$/"
+                              "/^container-.*\\.localhost$/"
                             ]
 ```

 It should work the same without L4, as connection policies are a part of the caddy itself, not L4 module.

-Disclaimer: the code was simple enough to hack together, and it works for us so far, but in no way I'm an expert in go.
+Disclaimer: the code was simple enough to hack together, and it works for me so far, but in no way I'm an expert in go.